ko-build/ko/doc/ko_build.md

       --bare                     Whether to just use KO_DOCKER_REPO without additional context (may not work properly with --tags).
   -B, --base-import-paths        Whether to use the base path without MD5 hash after KO_DOCKER_REPO (may not work properly with --tags).
       --disable-optimizations    Disable optimizations when building Go code.
 Useful when you want to interactively debug the created container.
-  -h, --help                     help for run
+  -h, --help                     help for build
       --image-label strings      Which labels (key=value) to add to the image.
       --insecure-registry        Whether to skip TLS verification on the registry -j, --jobs int                 The maximum number of concurrent builds (default GOMAXPROCS)